cdelorme/system-setup/docs/linux/web/mariadb.md

     echo 'mariadb-server-5.5 mysql-server/root_password password ""' | debconf-set-selections
     echo 'mariadb-server-5.5 mysql-server/root_password_again password ""' | debconf-set-selections

+_In recent attempts I found that an empty string may fail, so to work around this the alternative is to set it to something, like this:_

+    echo "mariadb-server-5.5 mysql-server/root_password password root" | debconf-set-selections
+    echo "mariadb-server-5.5 mysql-server/root_password_again password root" | debconf-set-selections

 **Installation:**

     aptitude install mariadb-server

 Post install you may want to tune it, but I don't have any documentation or advice in that area.

+If you used the debconf settings but could not use an empty string you can change the password to an empty string via:

+    mysql -uroot -proot -e "SET PASSWORD = PASSWORD('');"

 ## monit